Choosing a Microsoft Teams migration tool: Microsoft’s SharePoint Migration Tool and ShareGate’s Teams migration tool compared

 To help you assess whether the features are enough to help you with your Teams migration, we decided to share what we learned and highlight some key differences between the SPMT and ShareGate’s Teams migration tool.

-SPMT vs. ShareGate Teams Migration Compared side by side
+SPMT vs. ShareGate Teams Migration compared side by side

 Here’s a full list of Microsoft’s SharePoint Migration tool vs. the ShareGate tool for migration.
 ShareGate supports more source document libraries and objects than the free tool, plus we always have more features coming out regularly (driven by customer feedback).